-Any violations of this policy by employees and consultants may result in disciplinary measures being taken, including the possible termination of their engagement or association with Itad.
+Any violations of this policy by employees and Suppliers may result in disciplinary measures being taken, including the possible termination of their engagement or association with Itad.

-Third parties such as subcontractors, agents, joint venture associates or suppliers engaged by Itad must not do anything to put Itad or any of its employees or consultants in breach of this policy.
+Suppliers engaged by Itad must not do anything to put Itad or any of its employees or Suppliers in breach of this policy.
 They must also reasonably co-operate with Itad to ensure that this policy is put into and remains in effect throughout the duration of the relevant project in which they are involved.
 Third party capacity to uphold this policy is determined through regular due diligence.
 Failure by a third party to meet its obligations under this policy may result in Itad terminating its engagement.